Name: Lekontsev Pavel Aleksandrovich

 Case History

-In May 2018, the Investigative Committee of the Russian Federation opened a criminal case against Vladimir Kochnev, Vladislav Kolbanov, Pavel Lekontsev, Sergey Logunov and Nikolay Zhugin.
-Believers from Orenburg were accused of organizing and financing an extremist organization’s activities and participating in it because of friendly meetings in a café.
-After the searches, three men were released on recognizance not to leave, and two were detained.
-Kochnev spent 76 days in pre-trial detention and 72 days under house arrest, while Kolbanov spent 149 days under house arrest.
+In May 2018, the Investigative Committee of the Russian Federation initiated a criminal case against Vladimir Kochnev, Vladislav Kolbanov, Pavel Lekontsev, Sergey Logunov and Nikolay Zhugin.
+The believers from Orenburg were accused of organizing and financing the activity of an extremist organization and participating in it.
+This was because of meetings with friends in a café.
+After their homes were searched, three men were released under recognizance agreements, and two were detained.
+Kochnev spent 76 days in pretrial detention and 72 days under house arrest, while Kolbanov spent 149 days under house arrest.
 In December 2019, the case went to court, but a month later it was returned to the prosecutor’s office due to the vague nature of the charges.
 The retrial of the case by another judge began in February 2021.
-The accusation is based on the testimony of the agent V. Yudin.
-In August 2023, the judge sentenced the believers to suspended sentences: Logunov and Zhugin — to two and a half years, Kochnev — to two years and eight months, Lekontsev — to three years, and Kolbanov — to three and a half years.
-The appellate court upheld the verdict.
+The charge is based on the testimony of the undercover agent V. Yudin.
+In August 2023, the judge gave the believers suspended sentences: Logunov and Zhugin — 2.5 years, Kochnev — 2 years and 8 months, Lekontsev — 3 years, and Kolbanov — 3.5 years.
+The court of appeal upheld the verdict.